sit3kk/Streaming_App/README.md

 # 🎥 Streaming App

-The **Streaming App** offers a robust platform for users to **broadcast video and audio content** in a one-to-many relationship.
-This document outlines the technologies used in the development of both the backend and frontend of the application, as well as the database, streaming module, deployment strategy, and authentication methods.
+The **Streaming App** provides a platform for users to create thematic rooms, broadcast video content in a one-to-many relationship, and chat with each other.

 ## 🛠 Technologies Used